kvosbur/freecell-solitaire-solver/game-engine/memory-bank/activeContext.md

 - TDD is the primary development workflow.
 - Minimize dependencies unless they provide clear learning or usability benefits.
 - **Interface Consistency**: All core components now follow a standardized interface pattern for core operations, with domain-specific error types for clarity and maintainability.
+- **New Architectural Decision**: The `game-engine` crate will strictly adhere to core FreeCell game rules and mechanics.
+Features related to solver heuristics, game analysis, or UI-specific logic will be explicitly excluded from this crate and developed in separate, higher-level crates that depend on `game-engine`.
+This ensures a pure, focused, and highly reusable core library.

 ## Important Patterns & Preferences